TerryHoCQ/mathplot/docs/ref/visual/colourmap.md

     Duochrome,    // Two fixed hues, vary saturation of each with two input numbers.
     Trichrome,    // As for Duochrome, but with three inputs RGB,          // A kind of 'null' colour map that takes R, G and B values and returns as an RGB colour.
-                  // Of course, you don't really need a morph::ColourMap to do this, but it can be useful where
+                  // Of course, you don't really need a mplot::ColourMap to do this, but it can be useful where
                   // the ColourMap is embedded in the workflow, such as in a VisualDataModel.
     RGBMono,      // Takes RGB input and outputs a coloured monochrome version (datum varies value) RGBGrey,      // Takes RGB input and outputs a greyscale version